PGL50/School_District_Analysis/README.md

 ## Results based on NEW (Thomas 9th grade scores removed) vs OLD analyses (All students)

 - District Summary Changes
+    #### There are 461 9th graders at Thomas High school.
+This represents only 1.2% (461/39,170) of the school district high school students

 Old Math score |New Math score |Old Reading score |New Reading score
 ---|---|---|---